Nuggets vs. Timberwolves Injury Report Today - April 25

 Nuggets Season Insights

-- The Nuggets average the same amount of points as the Timberwolves allow (115.8).
+- The 115.8 points per game the Nuggets put up are the same as the Timberwolves give up.

 - Denver is 38-4 when scoring more than 115.8 points.

-- The Nuggets have seen a decrease in scoring lately, putting up 110.5 points per game in their last 10 contests, 5.3 points fewer than the 115.8 they've scored this season.
+- In their last 10 games, the Nuggets have been putting up 110.5 points per game, an average that's a little lower than the 115.8 they've scored over the course of the 2022-23 season.

 - The Nuggets rank second in the league by averaging 116.3 points per 100 possessions on offense, and defensively are 19th in the NBA, allowing 112.9 points per 100 possessions.